matter-labs/vm2/afl-fuzz/README.md

 # AFL++ based differential fuzzing

 Compares behaviour of two VM implementations by running one instruction from an arbitrary start state.
+Finds divergences and instructions that put vm2 in an invalid state.

 Setup: `cargo install cargo-afl`